XeonicsCA/TT-Verilog-Template/docs/project_proposal.md

     #Read the result from the MAU over multiple SPI clock cycles.
     #Args:
     #    tt: TinyTapeout interface object
-    #    num_bytes: Number of 8-bit chunks to read (3-5 depending on result size)
+    #    num_bytes: Number of 8 bit chunks to read (3-5 depending on result size)
     #Returns:
     #    List of bytes representing the result (LSB first)